sveltejs/language-tools/packages/language-server/README.md

 ## Credits

--   [UnwrittenFun](https://github.com/UnwrittenFun) for creating the foundation which this language server is built on
+-   [James Birtles](https://github.com/jamesbirtles) for creating the foundation which this language server is built on
 -   Vue's [Vetur](https://github.com/vuejs/vetur) language server which heavily inspires this project